catppuccin/.github/SUPPORT.md

 [catppuccin/jetbrains](https://github.com/catppuccin/jetbrains).

-We also highly recommended to provide extra details like your operating system, what version of the theme you installed, the configuration you applied etc. Of course, these are not relevant to all ports but also understand some ports will require this information in order for an issue to be raised.
+We also highly recommended to provide extra details like your operating system, what version of the theme you installed, the configuration you applied, etc. Of course, these are not relevant to all ports but also understand some ports will require this information in order for an issue to be raised.